Generalising Collins' Theorem: Preliminaries

 For the proofs of our main theorems, we are interested here in pictures over $Y=X\cup\cS\cup\cT\cup\alpha$, where $X$ is a 2--complex (not necessarily connected), $\cS,\cT$ are sets of edges, and $\alpha$ is a 2-cell, such that $Y$ is connected.
 We get a {\it relative picture\/} over $Y$ (relative to $\cS\cup\cT\cup\alpha$) by removing from the picture all discs that do not map to $\alpha$, and all arcs other than those labelled in $\cS\cup\cT$.
-Segments of the boundaries of the $\a$ discs and of $\Sigma$ between $\cS\cup\cT$ arcs are labelled by words describing paths in $X$.
-In particular we shall be interested in loops in $Y$ of the form $U=Q_1VQ_2^{-1}$ where $U$ is a loop in $X\cup \cS$ based at $v_0$, $V$ is a loop in $X\cup\cT$ based at $v_1$, and $Q_1,Q_2$ paths in $Y^{(1)}$ from $v_0$ to $v_1$.
+In particular we shall be interested in homotopies in $Y$ of the form $U\sim Q_1VQ_2^{-1}$ where $U$ is a loop in $X\cup \cS$ based at $v_0$, $V$ is a loop in $X\cup\cT$ based at $v_1$, and $Q_1,Q_2$ are paths in $Y^{(1)}$ from $v_0$ to $v_1$.
 There is an obvious way to draw a corresponding picture as a rectangle with top side labelled $U$, bottom side labelled $V$ and vertical sides labelled $Q_1,Q_2$.

 When $Q_2=Q_1$, the vertical sides can be identified to give a picture on an annulus.
-We refer to these as rectangular and annular relative pictures.
-Given two such rectangular pictures $\G,\G'$ for $U=Q_1 V Q_2^{-1}$ and for $U'=Q_2V'Q_3^{-1}$, the right hand side of one can be identified with the left hand side of the other to give a rectangular picture for the nullhomotopy $UU'=Q_1(VV')Q_3^{-1}$ which (after reduction of cancelling 2-cells) we denote $\G+\G'$.
+We refer to these as {\em rectangular} and {\em annular} relative pictures.
+Given two such rectangular pictures $\G,\G'$ for $U\sim Q_1VQ_2^{-1}$ and for $U'\sim Q_2V'Q_3^{-1}$, the right hand side of one can be identified with the left hand side of the other to give a rectangular picture for the nullhomotopy $UU'\sim Q_1(VV')Q_3^{-1}$ which (after reduction of cancelling disks) we denote $\G+\G'$.
 Indeed the set of such rectangular pictures (modulo a suitable homotopy relation) can be given a groupoid structure with this gluing operation.
 Reflecting the rectangular picture $\Gamma$ in a vertical mirror provides an inverse, which we write $-\Gamma$.